-BART is soliciting statements of developer qualifications as described in this document as a first step in identifying a development team to transform the BART Property into an exciting TOD project (the "Project").
-Depending on submittals, BART may either (i) select a development team ("Selected Developer") to immediately begin negotiations, (ii) request submittal of additional material by the prequalified development teams for ultimate selection for negotiations, and/or (iii) reject any and all submittals.
+BART is re-soliciting statements of developer qualifications by invitation only to the lead developers who submitted in response to the August 13, 2018 RFQ, to identify a development team to transform the BART Property into an exciting TOD project (the "Project").
+Depending on submittals, BART may either (i) select a development team ("Selected Developer") to immediately begin negotiations, (ii) request submittal of additional material by the pre-qualified development teams for ultimate selection for negotiations, and/or (iii) reject any and all submittals.